(a non-profit collective promoting traditional & roots folk

 rhythms of the Québécois music vernacular, which the trio infuses with raw,

 boundless energy.
-Genticorum’s eclectic mix of traditional instruments,
+Genticorum’s eclectic mix of

-impish sense of humour, and joyful, charismatic stage presence make the band a
+traditional instruments, impish sense of humour, and joyful, charismatic stage

-supreme crowd pleaser.
-Roots Canada says, “The chance to see these
+presence make the band a supreme crowd pleaser.
+Roots Canada says, “The

-merry wizards deliver the goods live is about as good as music gets.”
-Just
+chance to see these merry wizards deliver the goods live is about as good as

-in case you were wonderding, the band's name comes from a nonsensical, Dog
+the band's name comes from a nonsensical, Dog Latin word in a salty old

-Over the past 20+ years, Genticorum has
+Over the past 20+ years, Genticorum

-released seven albums, the latest is “Au coeur de l'aube” – In the Heart of
+has released seven albums, the latest is “Au coeur de

-Dawn (released in 2023).
-This powerhouse folk trio has played over 1,000
+This powerhouse folk trio has played over 1,000 concerts in more than 15

-concerts in more than 15 countries (They are especially popular in New England
+countries (They are especially popular in New England and are enjoying a

-and are enjoying a growing fan base in California).
-During the pandemic
+growing fan base in California).
+During the pandemic Genticorum

-October, November, and December (these are available for download on the band's
+November, and December (these are available for download on the band's

 website).
 Also, the band has earned four Canadian Folk Music Awards, several